KonScanner/flipsideClaimBot/README.md

 Flipside has made it harder and harder for people to use bots in order to claim the bounties.
 Now only releasing the actual links when the time comes.

+**THIS IS NOW A PUBLIC ARCHIVE**

+This project was fun to make (at the time) and helped me in claiming bounties I would have otherwise not been able to, mainly because they would drop at the time I'd be sleeping.
+At the end of the day it does not really matter who uses this or a version of this, as the end-goal (to get unlimited claims as an `Elite` bounty hunter), is still based on skill and skill itself.

 ## How to use

 - Create `.env` with your credentials.